 “Thousands of patients benefit every month through GPs using Consultant Connect to talk with local hospital clinicians immediately.
 In most cases the GP is able to keep the care of the patient in the community, avoiding the stress and inconvenience of a trip to hospital.
 This also saves the NHS money: we estimate that our service has saved the NHS over £10 million to date, and that’s just the beginning!”
 Jonathan Patrick, CEO at Consultant Connect.

-If you are interested in finding out how our service can help Mental healthcare provision in your area, please contact us on 01865 261 467 or email email@example.com or visit our Mental Health Advice & Guidance webpage.
+If you are interested in finding out how our service can help Mental healthcare provision in your area, please contact us on 01865 261 467, email email@example.com or visit our Mental Health Advice & Guidance webpage.